Skip to main content

 5 min read

-Christophe André, psychiatrist at Sainte-Anne hospital for decades, made CBT and mindfulness tools accessible to a wide French audience.
-Imperfect, Free and Happy—his book on self-esteem—has become a reference.
-He defends a simple but revolutionary thesis: healthy self-esteem isn't a high opinion of oneself, but peace with oneself, including imperfections.
-This approach breaks with the surrounding performance culture.
+Christophe André, psychiatrist at Sainte-Anne hospital for decades, made the tools of CBT and mindfulness accessible to a wide French audience.
+Imperfect, Free and Happy — his book on self-esteem — has become a reference.
+He defends a simple but revolutionary thesis: healthy self-esteem is not a high opinion of oneself, but peace with oneself, including with one's imperfections.
+This approach contrasts with the surrounding performance culture.

-The 3 pillars of self-esteem per Christophe André
+The 3 pillars of self-esteem according to Christophe André

 André distinguishes 3 components, often confused: